Save Money with Free Tax Filing for the Military

 Another benefit to this change is that it will be easier for military couples to file in the same state and that will save a little bit of tax time headache.
 While it might take a bit to sort everything out, this change will be for the best.
 It will allow military spouses to benefit from the tax laws of the state their service member is a resident of.

 States with No Personal Income Tax

 If your spouse is a resident from any of these states, then you may be in luck.
 According to TurboTax.com, these states do not have a personal income tax.

 - South Dakota

-New Hampshire and Tennessee only tax interest and dividend income, not wages, earnings or other income.
+New Hampshire only taxes interest and dividend income, not wages, earnings, or other income.

-Pennsylvania’s 3.07% flat tax ranks as the tenth lowest in the nation for 2020.
+Pennsylvania’s 3.07% flat tax ranks as the lowest in the nation.

 Personal Income Tax Top 10 Highest States

 41 states and Washington, DC levy a personal income tax.
 If you’re from one of these states, there’s a good chance savings may be possible for you.

 Please note that each of these states has a personal income tax floor, deductions, exemptions, credits and varying definitions of taxable income that determine actual payment.